-- is unlikely to damage your vehicle during the loading and unloading procedure by pulling on something which is not appropriate to pull on or by having the vehicle roll away as it is being unloaded.
+- is unlikely to damage your vehicle during the loading and unloading procedure by pulling on something which is not appropriate to pull on or by having the vehicle roll away as it is being loaded or unloaded.

-- can properly secures your vehicle so that in case of a sudden stop or an accident, your vehicle is not damaged or does not cause damage to any vehicle by sliding off the truck or sliding forward into the cab of the tow truck.
+- can properly secure your vehicle so that in case of a sudden stop or an accident, your vehicle is not damaged or does not cause damage to any vehicle by sliding off the truck or sliding forward into the cab of the tow truck.
 The vehicle is also secured so that no parts are damaged by being used inappropriately as a tie-down point.

 - should be able to provide advise on what may be wrong with your vehicle, possible destinations, and how payment can be arranged as far as insurance and other options.